The oldest known jewellery predates the supposed birth of civilisation by over 100,000 years.

 I’m a naturalist.
 I spend a lot of time observing animals, plants, and materials.
 I’m from the UK, and I’ve always been drawn to its old traditions; its symbols, rituals, and rich pagan roots, and I like weaving these together with histories from other parts of the world.

-I try to put the little I’ve learnt into the things I make.
+I like to put the little I’ve learnt into each thing I make.

 Thank you and I hope you enjoy the collection, any questions please ask.